-This beloved sculpture of a wild boar with a shiny gold snout is an exact replica of one by Italian artist Pietro Tacca, which has been on display in Florence since c.
-1633.
-Located just outside Sydney’s oldest hospital, Sydney Hospital, on Macquarie Street, it is a popular tourist attraction.
+Located in front of Sydney’s oldest hospital, Sydney Hospital on Macquarie Street, it is a popular tourist attraction.
 Visitors are encouraged to donate a coin through the boar’s open mouth (letting it fall into the pool beneath) and rub his snout afterwards for good luck.
-With all donations going towards the work of the hospital, it’s also a worthy cause.
+All donations go towards the work of the hospital.